 25 Remarkable Free Fonts Designers Must Start Use Today!
 (Part 2)

 Earlier we posted a collection of 25 incredible free fonts – cursive, serif and sans-serif.
 As we promised, here is Part two of the collection with 25 more free fonts.
-Each font is hand-picked with love and cares the same high-quality as any premium one.
+Each font has a friendly user experience and is hand-picked with love and cares the same high-quality as any premium one.
 We categorized all free fonts once again so you could easily find what you need for your upcoming design projects.

 Cursive and Script Free Fonts

 It’s not so often to see designers using cursive fonts but when done right, these fonts instantly grab your attention.
 Cursive and script looks best for logos and emphasis on short texts in titles and are often preferable for branding, business cards and everything that requires a professional elegant look.

 Grahamo is a luxurious cursive font that will bring class and modern look to any design.
 Its professional look makes it useful for magazines, books, logos, business cards, and any type of branding, especially related to hotels and events.

 2. Emily Smiles

 Another suitable font for branding and printables, Emily Smiles packs three free fonts, swashes, and hand-drawn icons to make your designs unique.